hedon954/xiaotian/README.md

 2. **CRON**: Run XiaoTian in the background to periodically check for updates
 3. **REPL**: Interactive shell for exploration and debugging

-## Community & Contributing

-Contributions are welcome!
-See our [contributing guidelines](CONTRIBUTING.md).

 ## License

 [MIT License](LICENSE)